ahanba/MISC/README.md

 ## json2csv

 ### Description
-This script merges multi-language JSON files to single CSV file.
+This script merges data from multiple JSON files, each containing translations for different languages, into a single CSV file.

 ### How to Use
 1. Place JSON files into a folder